theMistDev/demo-server/README.md

-##WAF CONNECT
+##Linux Server
-This is the GitHub server repo of WafConnect.
+This is the GitHub server repo of mistdev's demo ubuntu server instance

-Remember to commit only to your dev repo.# demo-server